Open-Paws/Datasets/synthetic_seed_data/README.md

 ### Aligned Q&A

-The ['Aligned Q&A'](https://drive.google.com/file/d/1PsWG5fan3SfZZvTWmEiT-r86F3icuYhL/view?usp=sharing) dataset contains question and answer pairs where the model responds to questions about veganism from a pro-vegan perspective.
+The [`Aligned Q&A`](https://drive.google.com/file/d/1PsWG5fan3SfZZvTWmEiT-r86F3icuYhL/view?usp=sharing) dataset contains question and answer pairs where the model responds to questions about veganism from a pro-vegan perspective.
 This dataset is primarily intended to be used for collecting human feedback, but it may also be used for training or fine-tuning models to be more aligned with the interests of animals.

 ### Controversial Q&A

-The ['Controversial Q&A'](https://drive.google.com/file/d/1MtexcMxBIEvjd73zOCeqOcY6wP8eKGly/view?usp=sharing) dataset contains question and answer pairs where the model responds to questions about veganism in a way that is controversial or problematic, which can range anywhere from extremely anti-vegan and anti-animal, all the way through to pro-vegan perspectives that may still be problematic or controversial amongst animal advocates for various reasons.
+The [`Controversial Q&A`](https://drive.google.com/file/d/1MtexcMxBIEvjd73zOCeqOcY6wP8eKGly/view?usp=sharing) dataset contains question and answer pairs where the model responds to questions about veganism in a way that is controversial or problematic, which can range anywhere from extremely anti-vegan and anti-animal, all the way through to pro-vegan perspectives that may still be problematic or controversial amongst animal advocates for various reasons.
 This dataset is purely intended for use in collecting human feedback to train models and is not intended to be used directly for fine-tuning or training large language models.

 ## Usage